Angel investor: Etymology and origin

-The application of the term "angel" originates in Broadway theater, where it was used to describe wealthy individuals who provided financial resources for theatrical productions that would otherwise have had to shut down.
+The application of the term "angel" originates in Broadway theater, where it was used to describe wealthy individuals who provided financial resources for theatrical productions that would otherwise have needed to shut down.
 This term, however, was not used in the context of investing in companies until 1978, when William Wetzel, a then-professor at the University of New Hampshire and founder of its Center for Venture Research, completed a pioneering study on how entrepreneurs raised seed capital in the US.
 He began using the term "angel" to describe the investors who supported them.
 A similar term, "patron", is commonly used in the arts.

 Angel investors are often retired entrepreneurs or executives who may be interested in angel investing for reasons that go beyond pure monetary return.
 These reasons include wanting to keep abreast of current developments in a particular business arena, mentoring another generation of entrepreneurs, and making use of their experience and networks on a less-than-full-time basis.
 Because innovations tend to be produced by outsiders and founders in startups, rather than existing organizations, angel investors provide (in addition to funds) feedback, advice, and contacts.
 Because no public exchanges are listing their securities, private companies meet angel investors in several ways, including referrals from the investors' trusted sources and other business contacts, at investor conferences and symposia, and at face-to-face meetings organized by groups of angels where companies pitch directly to investors.

 According to the Center for Venture Research, there were 363,460 active angel investors in the US in 2021.
 In the late 1980s, angels started to coalesce into informal groups with the goal of sharing deal flow and due diligence work and pooling their funds to make larger investments.
 Angel groups are generally local organizations made up of 10 to 150 accredited investors interested in early-stage investing.
 In 1996, there were about 10 angel groups in the US; by 2006, there were over 200.